gonzalo-munillag/Blog/Extant_Papers_Implementations/A_method_to_choose_epsilon/README.md

 I applied a binary search and found the optimal values for epsilon.
 Have a look:
 ![Fig_2_zoom](Images/Fig_zoom.png)

-I went a step further and also plotted the median and found the optimal values for epsilon. here is the result:
+I went a step further and also plotted the median and found the optimal values for epsilon.
+Here is the result:

 ![fig_median](Images/fig_median.png)